 Your First Alert to the threat of weekend rain and thunderstorms

 MEMPHIS, Tenn.
-(WMC) - A cold front will move through the Mid-South Saturday night bringing the threat of strong to severe storms.
-The Storm Prediction Center has placed a Slight Risk of severe weather over much of the Action News 5 coverage area including Memphis and Shelby County.
+(WMC) - A cold front will move through the Mid-South this evening, bringing the threat of strong to severe storms.
+The Storm Prediction Center has placed a Slight Risk (Level 2/5) of severe weather over much of the Action News 5 coverage area including Memphis and Shelby County.
 The greatest threat for rain and storms will move in during the evening and overnight hours.
 The main risk with this system will be damaging wind and hail.
-An isolated tornado is possible, the threat will be very low.
+An isolated tornado is possible, but the threat will be very low.
 Rainfall will average a quarter to half an inch in most areas.

-TONIGHT: Partly Cloudy with a South wind at 5 to 10 MPH and overnight lows in the mid 50s to near 60.

 SATURDAY: Mostly Cloudy with a chance of isolated showers before 7 PM, a breezy South wind at 10 to 15 MPH, and highs in the upper 70s.